rajeshkhadka200/rajeshkhadka200/README.md

 - 💡 I’m currently learning => Everything 😁 .
 - ✅ I’m looking for Project on => Web development / Fullstack Development.
 - 💬 Ask me about =>  Web development.
-- 🎯 2022 Goals: Complete a alot of  project.
+- 🎯 2022 Goals: Complete a a lot of  project.

 ###  🛠 Languages and Tools: